 Dana Point is a real hidden gem with a notable surf history, and remains one of the few harbors in the Orange County area.

-From the scenic views from the ‘Bluff Top Trail’ of the harbor and coastline below, walking around the harbour and taking a dip at Doheny State Beach, which people can swim, paddleboard and relax on; Dana Point is a very family-friendly stop.
-There are plans for some re-development within the marina area, so it will be interesting to see how they change that once it’s all finished, but for now it’s everything you could want in a pit stop on your California roadtrip.
+From the scenic views which can be found atop the ‘Bluff Top Trail’ walk, which looks down on the harbor and coastline below, to walking around the harbour area and taking a dip at Doheny State Beach – which people can swim, paddleboard and relax on; Dana Point is a very family-friendly stop.
+There have been plans for re-development within the marina area, so it will be interesting to see how they change that once it’s all finished, but for now it’s everything you could want in a pit stop on your California roadtrip.

 If you’re driving from San Clemente, a detour here is 100% necessary.
 If you want to visit Catalina Island, the Catalina Express departs from here too.

-Don’t Miss: Dana Beach Bluff Top Trail, Dana Beach Harbor, Doheny State Beach
+Don’t Miss: Dana Beach Bluff Top Trail, Dana Beach Harbor & Marina, Doheny State Beach

 Laguna Beach is one of the prettiest towns in Orange County, which is also known for its environmental preservation.

-I love it here.
-Not just because it is relaxed and idyllic, but also because it is home to the show which launched the reality hit The Hills, Laguna Beach.
+I love Laguna Beach.
+Not just because it is relaxed and idyllic, but also because it is home to the show which launched the reality MTV hit The Hills; teenage “reality” show Laguna Beach.
 The views here are incredible.
 The beaches are amazing.
 The stretch along North Coast Hwy (Highway 1) offer many great views of the ocean, including Heisler Park.

 Drive time from Laguna Beach – 18 minutes (8.8 miles)

-Newport Beach aka home of shows like The OC and Arrested Development is the ultimate “how the rich live” snapshot – which makes this one interesting place to visit on any California roadtrip.
+Newport Beach aka the setting of shows like The OC and Arrested Development is the ultimate “how the rich live” snapshot – which makes Newport one interesting place to visit on any California roadtrip.

-Newport has its harbor areas to enjoy as well as the awesome ‘Fashion Island’ outdoor shopping mall – which is well worth browsing in.
+Newport has its harbor areas to enjoy, as well as the awesome ‘Fashion Island’ outdoor shopping mall – which is well worth browsing in.
 The mall is one of the prettiest i’ve seen, with water features everywhere, outdoor walkways and endless things to do.

-Balboa is home to the famous ‘frozen banana’ which dates back to the 1960s, (and was also featured in Arrested Development).
-But it also has some of the most beautiful coastal houses you will ever see when walking along the Balboa Bay Front Streets where the Ferry departs.
+Balboa is also home to the famous ‘frozen banana’ which dates back to the 1960s, (and was also made famous in the series Arrested Development).
+But Balboa also has some of the most beautiful coastal houses you will ever see when walking along the Balboa Bay Front Streets where the Ferry departs.
 I could get lost here all day.

 Balboa Island is very easy to get to from Balboa – it’s $1 per foot passenger each way on the small ferry (cash only), $2 per car (plus passenger fees).
 The ferry takes you right to the Balboa Island pier and beach, along with the Balboa pavilion and boardwalk area which also has an arcade and ferris wheel, which were also featured in Dirty John and among others, The Bachelor (US)I during Nick Viall’s season.
-There are heaps of cool eateries and shops to explore here too – so this can easily be a full day adventure for the family.
+There are heaps of cool eateries and shops to explore around here too – so Newport and Balboa can easily be a full day adventure for the family right here.

 Drive time from Balboa – 17 mins (8.5 miles)

-From the pier, to the happening main street, this is one beach town worth detouring to.
+From the pier, to the happening main street of Huntington Beach, this is one beach town worth detouring to.
 Local food haunts here include “The Sugar Shack” on Main street, which has served breakfast and lunch daily since 1967.
 The food is so good here – it was locally recommended to me and I am glad I listened!

-The shopping precincts here are also good, with Pacific City, just up from the main area of town, a favourite – and great coffee!
+The shopping precincts in Huntington Beach are also good, with Pacific City, just up from the main area of town, a favourite – and it has great coffee!
 Huntington Beach is also good for surfing, which explains why it’s often called “Surf City”, due to its consistent waves.

-How long should you visit Huntington Beach? – A lunch stop, half a day, 1 night.
+How long should you visit Huntington Beach? – Half a day, 1 night.

 Drive from Huntington Beach – 30 mins (18 miles)

 The best part about Anaheim is it’s not the only place worth checking out in this area, there are tons of places out here that you can see.
 Old Town Orange is a cute little town worth stopping in on, with a really cute town square.
-And for outlet shoppers – the Outlets at Orange are one of the best value shopping outlets in Los Angeles.
-For dining, the Anaheim Packing House is a must visit.
+And for outlet shoppers – the Outlets at Orange are one of the best value shopping outlets in Los Angeles – plus the whole vibe of it is awesome being an outlet which is outside.

-If you want to stock up on GOOD food, that is so CHEAP – A visit to the famed and busy Porto’s Bakery is in order.
+If you want to stock up on GOOD food, that is so CHEAP for your road trip – a visit to the iconic and busy Porto’s Bakery is in order.
 Luckily for locals and visitors, there is more than one location so not only is there one in Buena Park, you can also find them in Burbank, Glendale and Downey.
-I stocked up here last year when heading to San Francisco from Los Angeles and paid less than $10 for an iced coffee and 4 freshly baked items (they give you one for free to try too!) – it is a must stop in LA in any instance!
+I stocked up at Buena Park last year when heading to San Francisco from Los Angeles and paid less than $10 for an iced coffee and 4 freshly baked items (they were giving people one for free to try too!) – it is a must stop in LA!

 A very big reminder for those visiting Disneyland – in Adventureland there is a Dole Whip stand that must be purchased from!
 What is Dole Whip?
-Let me tell you – it’s pineapple flavoured soft serve ice cream which is so amazing i could eat it all day, every day, until the day I die.
+Dole Whip is pineapple flavoured soft serve ice cream which is so amazing i could eat it all day, every day, until the day I die.

 Dole Whip is only available in Hawaii at the Dole Plantation, which I have also been to.
 Beyond Hawaii, Disneyland is the only place I am aware of who can legally sell this.
 Do not miss out on eating this – and it is not expensive at all to purchase one either.
 I had 2 last time!
 (They also have Dole Whip Floats.)

-Don’t Miss: Old Town Orange, Disneyland, Outlets at Orange, Dole Whip, California Adventure Park, Anaheim Packing House.
+Don’t Miss: Old Town Orange, Disneyland, Outlets at Orange, Dole Whip, California Adventure Park, Anaheim Packing House, Porto’s Bakery.